-IDIS 212 - International Medicine (E)
+IDIS 212 - Global Health (E)

 This broad-based course is designed to provide a review and understanding of common types of medical and community health issues likely to be encountered in developing countries around the globe.
-It will provide a base of knowledge to assist future physicians in caring for patients in developing nations and underserved areas.
 Graded S/U.

 IDIS 213 - Medicine, Literature and Law (E)